 We want to fill units with people who want to be shareholders in affordable, resident-controlled co-ops.
 If you are interested in us, we are interested in you.
-If your credit score is below 620, we believe it will be difficult for you to secure a loan and purchase.
+If your credit score is below 640, we believe it will be difficult for you to secure a loan and purchase.
 However, you may work on improving your credit and get back to us when it has gotten better.
-If you do apply, we will keep your application on file for a year.
+If you do apply, we will keep your application on file for one year.

 Don’t give up: we'd love for you to apply again when your score has improved.